Sophi/FPGA-experiments/README.md

 # FPGA-experiments
 small experiments to learn Verilog
-.pcf and related examples are for the Icestick
+.pcf and related examples are for Lattice Icestick